Pharmacy Common Questions

 Why can't I get a drug I see in a magazine or on TV?

-Most Group Health plans cover prescription drugs that are on a list called a drug formulary.
+Most Kaiser Permanente plans cover prescription drugs that are on a list called a drug formulary.
 The list includes generic and some brand-name drugs.
 These are the drugs we feel are the safest and most effective medications for a particular problem.
 Doctors on our Pharmacy & Therapeutics Committee decide what drugs will be covered.
 They review each drug's efficacy, safety, toxicity, and cost.

 What are generic drugs?